The Beach Boys: Artistic growth in 1965

 In April 1965, Campbell's own career success pulled him from touring with the group.
-Columbia Records staff producer Bruce Johnston was asked to locate a replacement for Campbell; having failed to find one, Johnston himself became a full-time member of the band on May 19, 1965, first replacing Brian on the road and later contributing in the studio, beginning with the June 4 vocal sessions for "California Girls", which first appeared in the band's next album Summer Days (And Summer Nights!!) and eventually charted at number three in the US while the album went to number two.
-The album also included a reworked arrangement of "Help Me, Rhonda" which became the band's second number one US single in the spring of 1965.
+Columbia Records staff producer Bruce Johnston was asked to locate a replacement for Campbell; having failed to find one, Johnston himself became a full-time member of the band on May 19, 1965.
+With Johnston's arrival, Brian now had a sixth voice he could work with in the band's vocal arrangements, with the June 4 vocal sessions for "California Girls" being Johnston's first recording session with the Beach Boys.
+"California Girls" was included on the band's next album Summer Days (And Summer Nights!!).
+The first single from Summer Days had been a reworked arrangement of "Help Me, Rhonda", which became the band's second number 1 US single in the spring of 1965.
 To appease Capitol's demands for a Beach Boys LP for the 1965 Christmas season, Brian conceived Beach Boys' Party!, a live-in-the-studio album consisting mostly of acoustic covers of 1950s rock and R&B songs, in addition to covers of three Beatles songs, Bob Dylan's "The Times They Are a-Changin'", and idiosyncratic rerecordings of the group's earlier songs.
 The album was an early precursor of the "unplugged" trend.
-It included a cover of the Regents' song "Barbara Ann" which unexpectedly reached number two when released several weeks later.
+It also included a cover of the Regents' song "Barbara Ann", which unexpectedly reached number 2 when released as a single several weeks later.
 In November, the group released another top-twenty single, "The Little Girl I Once Knew".
 It was considered the band's most experimental statement thus far.
-The single continued Brian's ambitions for daring arrangements, featuring unexpected tempo changes and numerous false endings.
-It was the band's second single not to reach the US top ten since their 1962 breakthrough, peaking at number 20.
-According to Luis Sanchez, in 1965, Bob Dylan was "rewriting the rules for pop success" with his music and image, and it was at this juncture that Wilson "led The Beach Boys into a transitional phase in an effort to win the pop terrain that had been thrown up for grabs."